cmailh/azure-docs/articles/vpn-gateway/about-vpn-profile-download.md

 * AzureVPN
 * Generic
 * OpenVPN (If you enabled the OpenVPN and Azure AD authentication settings on the gateway.
 See [Create a tenant](openvpn-azure-ad-tenant.md).)

+*Note*
+When using AAD authentication no "OpenVPN" folder will be generated when downloading the profile, instead use the azurevpnconfig.xml located in the "AzureVPN" folder to import into the windows store client.

 ## 3. Retrieve information